 GASB Statement No. 82, "Pension Issues - Amendment to GASB 67 & 68", addresses the presentation of payroll related measures in the required supplementary information and the classification of payments made by employers to satisfy employee (plan member) contribution requirements.
-This GASB is effective for fiscal years beginning after June 15, 2016 (FY 2017) and the System is currently reviewing the Statement for the purpose of implementing it for FY 2017.
+The System has implemented this statement for the year ended June 30, 2017.